simivlad23/IndoorLocalizationApp/README.md

     ./mvnw
     ```

+ This application is configured for Service Discovery and Configuration with the JHipster-Registry.
+On launch, it will refuse to start if it is not able to connect to the JHipster-Registry at http://localhost:8761.

  You should be able to see the `gateway` app at <http://localhost:8080> and the indoor features (from the `indoortracker` app)